 Our Recent Grantees

 Spruce Foundation awards $5,000 grants through a rigorous application process to local, emerging non-profits working to empower at-risk youth.
-One partner organization is selected each year in each of our four program areas: education, arts, health and wellness, and LGBTQ.
-Our 2016 grantees are highlighted below.
+One partner organization is selected each year in each of our five program areas: education, arts, health and wellness, LGBTQ and peacebuilding.
+Our 2017 grantees are highlighted below.

 Health & Wellness